-SUPPLEMENTARY INFORMATION: These proposed rules amend 15 CFR part 801 to set forth revised reporting requirements for the BE-80, Benchmark Survey of Financial Services Transactions Between Financial Services Providers and Unaffiliated Foreign Persons.
-The Bureau of Economic Analysis (BEA), U.S. Department of Commerce, will conduct the survey under the International Investment and Trade in Services

-Survey Act (22 U.S.C.
-3101-3108), and under section 5408 of the Omnibus Trade and Competitiveness Act of 1988 (15 U.S.C.
+These final rules amend 15 CFR part 801 to set forth revised reporting requirements for the BE-80, Benchmark Survey of Financial Services Transactions Between Financial Services Providers and Unaffiliated Foreign Persons.
+The Bureau of Economic Analysis (BEA), U.S. Department of Commerce, will conduct the survey under the International Investment and Trade in Services Survey Act (22 U.S.C.
+3101-3108), hereinafter "the Act", and under Section 5408 of the Omnibus Trade and Competitiveness Act of 1988 (15 U.S.C.
 4908).
 Section 4(a) of the Act (22 U.S.C.
-3103(a)) provides that "The President shall, to the extent he deems necessary and feasible \ \ \ (1) conduct a regular data collection program to secure current information related to international investment and trade in services \ \ \; and (5) publish for the use of the general public and United States Government agencies periodic, regular, and comprehensive statistical information collected pursuant to this subsection \ \ \" In Section 3 of Executive Order 11961, the President delegated authority granted under the Act as concerns international trade in services to the Secretary of Commerce, who has redelegated it to BEA.
+3103(a)) provides that the President shall, to the extent he deems necessary and feasible, conduct a regular data collection program to secure current information related to international investment and trade in services, and publish for the use of the general public and United States Government agencies periodic, regular, and comprehensive statistical information collected pursuant to this subsection.
+In Section 3 of Executive Order 11961, the President delegated authority granted under the Act as concerns international trade in services to the Secretary of Commerce, who has redelegated it to BEA.